adrien-bon/bevy_ecs_tiled/book/src/guides/spawn_reload.md

 }
 ```

-This will load the exact same map but using new entities for layers or tiles (map entity will be preserved).
+This will load the exact same map but will despawn / spawn again new entities for layers, tiles and objects.
+Only the top-level map entity and its components will be persisted.

-It means that if you updated some components (for instance, a tile color or an object position) they will be back as they were when you first loaded the map.
+It means that if you updated components on the children entities (for instance, a tile color or an object position) they will be back as they were when you first loaded the map.
+But map components such as `TiledMapSettings`, `TilemapRenderSettings` or `Transform` will be persisted through a respawn.

-It's useful to implement a level respawn for instance.
+It could be used to implement a level respawn for instance.

 Another use case is to load a new map over an existing one.
-An easy way to do that is to just spawn a new `TiledMapHandle` over an existing map.
+An easy way to do that is to just spawn a new `TiledMapHandle` over an existing map:
-Note you can also reload the exact same map, which is equivalent to using the `RespawnTiledMap` component.

 ```rust,no_run
 fn handle_reload(